spherex-xyz/spherex-helper-scripts/README.md

 # spherex-helper-scripts

+This repo provides scripts to help you configure and set up the protection of you'r protocol with spherex.

+> This assumes your smart contracts are already integrated with spherex.

 ## Run in local fork
-The current config is forking linea chain (modify as youu like in the hardhat.config.js): in one terminal run
+The current config is forking linea chain (modify as you like in the hardhat.config.js): in one terminal run
 ```
 npx hardhat node